 A new National Curriculum was introduced in September 2014 for pupils in Years 1, 3, 4 & 5 and September 2015 for pupils in Years 2 & 6.
 Statutory assessment (that required for all pupils within England) takes place at different times of the year and for different year groups.
-It includes Phonics Screening Checks done in Year 1, end of key stage SATs tests (Year 2 & Year 6) and a Times Table Check for Year 4 pupils (begins in 2020).
+It includes Phonics Screening Checks done in Year 1, end of key stage SATs test (Year 6) and a Times Table Check for Year 4 pupils.

-WHAT IS HEREWARD USING TO MEASURE PUPIL ACHIEVMENT?
+WHAT IS HEREWARD USING TO MEASURE PUPIL ACHIEVEMENT?

 All pupils in Hereward (Years 1-6) are taught and assessed against the National Curriculum skills with pupils in Year 6 being given a 'secondary ready' measure.
 This aspect is part of the SATs testing procedures for these children.

 The assessment system we use across the school has been widely adopted throughout Essex.
 It allows the teachers to assess the pupils' learning within their year group expectations (called 'Bands') against a variety of progressive statements (called 'Steps).
 For each year group ('Band'), there are six age-related steps and the aim is that pupils will progress throughout these throughout the year.